-The external genital organs include the mons pubis, labia majora, labia minora, Bartholin's glands, and clitoris.
+The external genital organs include the mons pubis, labia majora, labia minora, Bartholin glands, and clitoris.
 The area containing these organs is called the vulva.
 The external genital organs have three main functions:

 The labia minora (literally, small lips) can be very small or up to 2 inches wide.
 The labia minora lie just inside the labia majora and surround the openings to the vagina and urethra.
 A rich supply of blood vessels gives the labia minora a pink color.
 During sexual stimulation, these blood vessels become engorged with blood, causing the labia minora to swell and become more sensitive to stimulation.

-The area between the vaginal opening and the anus, below the labia majora, is called the perineum.
+The area between the opening of the vagina and the anus, below the labia majora, is called the perineum.
 It varies in length from almost 1 to more than 2 inches (2 to 5 centimeters).

 The labia majora and the perineum are covered with skin similar to that on the rest of the body.
-The skin is thick, dry, and sometimes scaly.
 In contrast, the labia minora are lined with a mucous membrane, whose surface is kept moist by fluid secreted by specialized cells.

 The opening to the vagina is called the introitus.
-The vaginal opening is the entryway for the penis during sexual intercourse and the exit for menstrual blood and vaginal discharge as well as a baby.
-When stimulated, Bartholin's glands (located beside the vaginal opening) secrete a thick fluid that supplies lubrication for intercourse.
+The vaginal opening is the entryway for the penis during sexual intercourse and the exit for blood during menstruation and for the baby during birth.
+When stimulated, Bartholin glands (located beside the vaginal opening) secrete a thick fluid that supplies lubrication for intercourse.
 The opening to the urethra, which carries urine from the bladder to the outside, is located above and in front of the vaginal opening.

 The clitoris, located between the labia minora at their upper end, is a small protrusion that corresponds to the penis in the male.
 The clitoris, like the penis, is very sensitive to sexual stimulation and can become erect.
 Stimulating the clitoris can result in an orgasm.

-Last full review/revision July 2007 by Peter L. Rosenblatt, MD
+Last full review/revision July 2013 by Robert G. Brzyski, MD, PhD; Jennifer Knudtson, MD